Amazon Redshift Serverless feature overview - Amazon Redshift

 Recovery points

 Amazon Redshift Serverless automatically creates a point of recovery every 30 minutes.
 These recovery points are kept for 24 hours.
 You can use them to restore after accidental writes or deletes.
 When you restore from a recovery point, all the data in your Amazon Redshift Serverless database is restored to an earlier point in time.
 You can also create a snapshot from a recovery point if you need to keep a point of recovery for a longer period.
-For more information, see Working with snapshots and recovery points.
+For more information, see Snapshots and recovery points.

 Base RPU capacity